 First-ever cross-boundary torch relay held for China's National Games

-SHENZHEN, Nov.
-2 (Xinhua) -- China's National Games celebrated a milestone on Sunday as its first cross-boundary torch relay is held simultaneously in Guangdong, Hong Kong and Macao, with one week before the Games opens.
+BEIJING, Nov.
+2, 2025 (Xinhua) -- China's National Games celebrated a milestone on Sunday as its first cross-boundary torch relay is held simultaneously in Guangdong, Hong Kong and Macao, with one week before the Games opens.

-Following the launch ceremony in the southern coastal city of Shenzhen, the torch relay started in Hong Kong, Macao, Guangzhou and Shenzhen - four key cities of the Greater Bay Area.
+Photo taken on Nov.
+2, 2025 shows the torch merging ceremony for China's 15th National Games in Guangzhou, south China's Guangdong Province.
+(Xinhua/Deng Hua)

-200 torchbearers from all walks of life will carry the flame, including physicist Xue Qikun and former Olympic diving champion Yang Jinghui.
+Four representatives light the cauldron during the torch merging ceremony for China's 15th National Games in Guangzhou, south China's Guangdong Province, Nov.
+2, 2025.
+(Xinhua/Deng Hua)

 Photos